joshrhodes60/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-I will be making a inventory management system.
-The app will notify when a product needs to be refilled.
-It will allow the user to keep up to date on when to refill supplies.
-The idea came from my current job.
+This project will be a inventory management system.
+This app will allow the user to manage when an item needs refilled.
+It will have a pie chart so you can see where the inventory is at and will feature an alert feature to notify you when the products reach a certain limit.
 ### Features
-a login,search functionality, low supply alert
+• User login: Allowing to login and manage the inventory.
+• Database: To hold all of the products data.
+• Pie chart: Visually seeing where the products inventory stands.
+• Alert feature: Notifying when a product needs refilled.
 ### Technologies
-reactjs.
+• Java
+• Spring Boot
+• MySQL
+• Hibernate
+• Thymeleaf templates
 ### What I'll Have to Learn
-reactjs.
+I will have to learn how to setup a pie chart for all products and have it show when each product gets low.

 ### Project Tracker
 https://trello.com/joshrhodes23/boards